| name | functional |

 export function registerScenario(definition: ScenaristScenario): void {

-Array Methods Over Loops
+Choosing Array Methods and Loops

 Prefer map, filter, reduce for transformations.
 They're declarative (what, not how) and naturally immutable.